mongodb/specifications/source/retryable-writes/tests/README.rst

                 },
         });

-   3. Via the command monitoring ``CommandSucceededEvent``, configure a fail point with error code ``10107`` (NotWritablePrimary) and a NoWritesPerformed label::
+   3. Via the command monitoring CommandSucceededEvent, configure a fail point with error code ``10107`` (NotWritablePrimary) and a NoWritesPerformed label::